 Built-in Controls Might not Test for Contamination Loading

 Testing for various kinds of contamination takes place with these baths, but many of them are only inspecting for the kinds of biological organisms mentioned earlier.
-There are also sensors in the baths to control parameters such as temperature, fluid volume, the ultrasonic pulses, etc. They are not necessarily testing for contamination loading in the wash solution.
-As contaminants are removed from the surfaces of metals they go directly into the fluid the parts are sitting in and, without proper monitoring, these contaminants could transfer to subsequent parts.
+There are also sensors in the baths to control parameters such as temperature, fluid volume, ultrasonic pulses, etc. They are not necessarily testing for contamination loading in the wash solution.
+As contaminants are removed from the surfaces of metals, they go directly into the fluid the parts are sitting in and, without proper monitoring, these contaminants could transfer to subsequent parts.

 A useful rubric for what elements need to be controlled in a cleaning operation is TACT:

-Agitation - Controls the type of movement of the solution in the wash system.
+Controls the type of movement of the solution in the wash system.
 The type of agitation is a predominant basis for what kind of fluids are used.
 Some spray systems need a low-foaming detergent, and the type of solution in an ultrasonic bath and vapor degreaser are different because of the type of agitation employed.

-Concentration - Controlling the ratio of detergent concentrate to water can have an effect on parts forming rust or how effective the rinse cycle is afterward.
+Controlling the ratio of detergent concentrate to water can have an effect on parts forming rust or how effective the rinse cycle is afterward.

 - Because parts can enter the washing process in various states of cleanliness, the effectiveness of the washing process may not be sufficient for excessively soiled or contaminated parts.

 - Washing systems that include sprayers have a greater tendency to not clean uniformly depending on where the sprayer is actually directed at on the part being washed.
-Sometimes this is adequate but for applications requiring high precision cleaning a spray wash may be too variable in its consistency.
+Sometimes this is adequate but for applications requiring high-precision cleaning, a spray wash may be too variable in its consistency.